German Real Estate Market Forecast 2021

 How 2020 changed the game

 Many businesses went almost completely digital in 2020, and the real estate sector was no exception.
-In order to comply with lockdowns and limited contact, real estate agencies—including Ziegert EverEstate—embraced a technological approach to keep buyers and sellers safe.
-Here at EverEstate, for example, we utilize virtual 3D tours of apartments, provide video call consultations and tours, and have all materials available in a digital format.
+In order to comply with lockdowns and limited contact, real estate companies embraced a technological approach to keep buyers and sellers safe.
+At ZIEGERT, we are utilizing virtual 3D tours of apartments, provide video call consultations and tours, and have all materials available in digital format.
 For undeveloped apartments or unfinished new-build projects, we have expertly-designed virtualizations to help you envision the completed space.
 This kind of innovative digitalization of property selling isn’t likely to change, with more real estate agencies adapting to the need for online tools, and buyers looking for convenience and flexibility in their search for a new home.

 A bright future for forward-thinking investors